Clicky

 It was also only recently that Kawasaki even came back with a stand-up model and not only that, brought the first 4-stroke stand-up.

-• The biggest reason you don’t see more people riding stand-ups is that it’s hard.
+• The biggest reason you don’t see more people riding stand-ups is that it’s hard!!!
 It’s a workout to get going and ride.
 It’s not meant for relaxed cruising, but to be playful and fast.

 • Another reason is that they were small and needed a 2-Stroke engine.
-2-Strokes pollute more than 4-Strokes you find in sit down jet skis today.
+2-Strokes pollute more than 4-Strokes you find in sit downs today.
 New laws have made it harder and harder for manufacturers to keep up, which is hurting the stand-up market.
 This is why it was huge news to see Kawasaki come in with a 4-Stroke SX-R stand-up jet ski.
 It’s what the industry needs if it wants to continue.

 You’ll also find it easier to resale your used sit down jet ski than to sell a used stand-up.
+(Just play around with my used price calculator to understand the difference)

 Unless you race them or want the thrill of a stand-up jet ski, there is no good reason to get one.
 The sit-down watercraft have won the battle in the end.